stefek99/wings-integration/README.md

 + `duration`, timestamps (`startTimestamp` and `endTimestamp`), `fundingAddress` are set in `start()` function.

 In addition, be sure, that:
-+ Crowdsale contract must start within 30 days after forecasting has ended
++ Crowdsale contract must start within the fixed time period, which is currently 45 days
 + Crowdsale contract must have a minimal goal and a hard cap
 + Crowdsale contract can be stopped by the crowdsale contract creator
 + Crowdsale contract must be able to distribute rewards after a successful crowdsale is over (see **mintETHRewards** and **mintTokensRewards** functions)